 What is the uniform or dress code policy?

-Our faculty are highly qualified in their positions through licensure or advanced training in their academic discipline.
+Yes, our faculty are highly qualified through state licensure or advanced training in their academic discipline.
 Each faculty member participates in professional growth activities to strengthen their skill and expertise.
-Among our highly qualified staff, 32 percent hold an advanced degree.
 Additionally, we have implemented a Professional Development program that all teachers participate in.

-All of our teachers must give a profession of faith in Christ Jesus during the interview process and serve regularly in their local church.
+All of our teachers must give a profession of faith in Jesus Christ and regularly attend a local church.

 Does NLA offer before and after school care?

 Yes.
-Eaglet Club is a fun and safe place for kids 3 – 4 years old, Academy Adventures is an engaging and safe place for kids K – 5th grade.
-Students are not to be in the building after school unsupervised.
-Further details about our Extended Care programs can be found here.
+Eaglet Club is a fun and safe place for Early Ed students before and after school, and Academy Adventures is an engaging and safe place for K – 5th grade students.
+Students are not allowed in the building after school unsupervised.